 Item Description Current state Current levels of access and service A number of bus routes operate outside of Waterloo Station along Botany connecting to t Street and Raglan Street. he northern and southern suburbs.
 A local bus route Future station integration Bus stop location principle Bus services shall be easily and visibly accessible from the station entrance, located as close as fe easible to the gateline Bus bays principle Bus bays provided or modified by the project will be designed in accordance with relevant Austr alian Standards, Austroads Guidelines and NSW Govern Transfer to and from bus principle Customers will be able to transfer between bus stops at metro station entries using existing foot signage, crossings and wayfinding to ensure an easy customer transfer. paths and new pedestrian through-site links.
 Where nece Safe, convenient, efficient and sufficient access and transfer outcome Safe, convenient, efficient and sufficient pedestrian access and transfer to and from the station and between transport modes was developed through the design process and supported through various documents including: Urban design and road design reports Pedestrian modeling reports A road safety audit Technical notes supporting Works Authorisation Deeds (WADs).
 Waterloo Station Design and Precinct Plan Transport and pedestrian analyses were used to provabove, which enable the following outcomes: Sufficient public domain and footpath space to access stations to bus stops including queuing space at the Controlled (signalised), direct paths of travel along interchange areas including the 'Grit Lane' link provistop on Botany Road.
 New bus stops being provided within close proximientrance on Raglan Street.
 Weather shelter at bus stops All outcomes were designed to comply with relevant Disability Discrimination Act, DSAPT and Austroads get Transfer to and from bus (overnight) provision Regular bus stops on Botany Road will be used for overnight bus operations.
 Transfer to and from bus (school) provision No design provision is considered for this location.
-Changes to bus stops/route provision New bus stops/routes provision Botany Road - one stop, northbound, south of Raglan Street.
+Changes to bus stops/route provision Relocation of Cope Street stops, streamlining east-west bus services to either Raglan Street or Relocation of the southbound stop on Botany Road to mid-block between Wellington and Rag New bus stops/routes provision Botany Road - one stop, northbound, south of Raglan Street.
 Botany Road - one stop, southbound, mid-block between Raglan Street and Wellington Street Raglan Street - one stop, eastbound, mid-block between Cope Street and Cooper Street Raglan Street - one stop, westbound, mid-block between Cope Street and Cooper Street (pote Raglan Street - one stop, westbound, east of Botany Road te operates along Cope Street, Wellington rnment Technical Directives.